apache/drill/contrib/storage-googlesheets/README.md

 LIMIT 1
 ```

-You can also access the file name with the `_title` field.
-Note that the file name is NOT
-unique and should not be used for querying data.

 ### Using Aliases
 Since the sheet IDs from Google are not human readable, one way to make your life easier is to use Drill's aliasing features to provide a better name for the actual sheet name.